renovatebot/renovate/docs/usage/configuration-options.md

 Otherwise, it will be matched by checking if the hostname of the URL matches the `matchHost` directly or ends with it.
 When checking the end of the hostname, a single dot is prefixed to the value of `matchHost`, if one is not already present, to ensure it can only match against whole domain segments.

-The `matchHost` URL must be the same as the `registryUrl` set in `.npmrc`, or you'll get authentication issues when the artifacts are updated when yarn or npm runs.
+The `matchHost` URL must be the same as the `registryUrl` set in `.npmrc`, or you will get authentication issues when the artifacts are updated when yarn or npm runs.

 ```json
 {